The Cathars: A Clean Church Without Property & The Fire That Consumed Them

 Dualism as Document Classification

 This theology had profound implications for ethics.
-If the material world was the creation of a usurping administrator, then all its rules, its property laws, its sexual regulations, its dietary requirements were administrative procedures of a fraudulent government.
-The Cathars recognised that they were living in occupied territory, under the jurisdiction of a cosmic authority that had no legitimate claim to their souls.
+If the material world was the creation of a usurping administrator, then all its rules, its property laws, its sexual regulations, its dietary requirements were procedures of a fraudulent government.
+The Cathars recognised that they were living in occupied territory, under the control of a cosmic authority that had no legitimate claim to their souls.
 Their theology was, in essence, a manual for operating as double agents within a compromised system.

 Institutional Response: When Power Files a Complaint

 The thread, once visible, was targeted for termination.
 St. Bernard of Clairvaux preached against them in 1145, attempting to dissuade the faithful through rhetorical persuasion; the Third Lateran Council condemned them in 1179, issuing the theological equivalent of a cease-and-desist order.
 But preaching failed because the perfecti lived what they taught, while the Church’s clergy were often compromised by wealth, concubinage, and political entanglements.
-When the competition offers a working alternative to your bloated bureaucracy, public relations campaigns prove insufficient.
+When the competition offers a working alternative to your bloated machinery, public relations campaigns prove insufficient.

 The Albigensian Crusade: Mass Termination Procedures

 The failure of words led to fire.
 Pope Innocent III declared the Albigensian Crusade in 1208, transforming a theological dispute into a military liquidation.
 The thread was not merely suppressed; it was expropriated.
 The property motive, denied by the Cathars, drove their destruction.
-At Béziers in 1209, the logic was brutal in its administrative simplicity: “Kill them all, God will know his own.”
+At Béziers in 1209, the logic was brutal in its simplicity: “Kill them all, God will know his own.”
 The crusaders, unable to distinguish Cathar from Catholic in the crowded city, applied a blanket deletion protocol.
-Some twenty thousand died, their souls presumably sorted by the divine filing system that the Church claimed to administer on earth.
+Some twenty thousand died, their souls presumably sorted by the divine system that the Church claimed to administer on earth.

 The crusade continued for two decades, destroying the cultural and political independence of the Languedoc.
 It was not merely a religious war but a territorial acquisition, clearing the region of heretical influence to make room for French royal authority and Church property claims.
 The fire that consumed Béziers, Carcassonne, and Toulouse was the flame of institutional self-defence, burning hot enough to erase any evidence that a clean church without property had ever existed.